ceilfors/notes/notes/To_write_is_to_rubber_duck.md

 # To write is to rubber duck
 I was presented with an architectural problem, and couldn’t really think clearly on what my options are.
 As I’m experimenting with my [[Note-writing system]], I started to pour down my thoughts into my daily log.
 To my surprise, after writing for roughly 1 hour, I progressed really well and got down into a solution.
 This revelation reminds me of the experience that I got from rubber ducking debugging.

 Perhaps, one reason I felt stuck is because there are too many variables I’m playing in my head when I was presented with the architectural problem.
 I was hitting my [[Working memory limits]].
-By writing them down, it’s as if I have more working memory to play with. [[Writing notes makes thinking possible]].
+By writing them down, it’s as if I have more working memory to play with. [[Writing makes thinking possible]].

 The note that I took is not at all a tidy writing.
 It’s my running thought that has been presented in text format.
 It’s very similar to what I’m doing when I practice free writing.
 These really messy notes are then sanitised into an ADR.